-50 Years Ago: John Mayall Enlists a New Member for ‘Blues Breakers With Eric Clapton’
+When John Mayall Retooled for ‘Blues Breakers With Eric Clapton’

-John Mayall and Eric Clapton were both relatively well known when they joined up for an album in July 1966.
-But Blues Breakers With Eric Clapton took both artists’ careers to new levels and set them on their paths to their respective futures.
+John Mayall and Eric Clapton were both relatively well known when they joined up for an album on July 22, 1966.
+But Blues Breakers With Eric Clapton took both artists' careers to new levels and set them on the paths to their respective futures.

 Clapton was fresh from the Yardbirds, the blues band he quit in disgust after they reached the Top 10 with the pop song "For Your Love" in 1965.
 Mayall was a beloved British blues singer, pianist and harmonica player with one album released under his name, a live record from the previous year that included bassist John McVie, just one year away from co-founding Fleetwood Mac with fellow future Bluesbreakers Mick Fleetwood and Peter Green.